greggman/aws-oauth-helper/README.md

 # aws-oauth-helper
-An AWS Lambda function to handle the oauth client secret part of oauth
+An AWS Lambda function to handle the oauth client secret part of oauth so that your webpage can allow users to login to oauth services.

 If you look through [the OAuth flow](https://docs.github.com/en/free-pro-team@latest/developers/apps/authorizing-oauth-apps#web-application-flow), at last for Github and I guess I'm assuming the rest are the same then you'll see it works like this